bcm-uga/Loter/README.md

 # Installation

-The package require OpenMP (only mandatory for parallel computing), python and g++.
+The package require OpenMP (only mandatory for parallel computing), Python and g++.

 Get Loter sources:
 ```bash